AbhinavKumar0000/Karigar-Sarthi/README.md

 </tr>
 </table>

-🛠️ Technology Stack
+Technology Stack
 Backend: Python with Flask
 Frontend: HTML, CSS, vanilla JavaScript

 AI & Cloud:
 Google Cloud Platform (GCP) for hosting and services.
 Vertex AI for accessing generative models:
 Gemini 2.5 Pro: Powers all language understanding, JSON generation, translation, and vision analysis tasks.
 Imagen: The underlying model for all image generation and editing functionalities.

 Authentication: Firebase Authentication for secure user sign-up and login.

-🚀 How It Works
+How It Works:

 Authentication: The user signs up or logs in.

 Input: The artisan provides a text prompt for a new idea or uploads an image of an existing product.